If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 What are my options if an appraisal comes in lower than the purchase price?

 If an appraisal comes in lower than the previously agreed-upon purchase price, you have a few options to consider.
-First, you will want to take the results of the appraisal to the seller’s agent to renegotiate the purchase price.
-It behooves you to have an appraisal contingency in any purchase transaction to allow you to back out of the deal if the value does not come in at the purchase price and recoup your earnest money deposit.
-If the seller does not agree to reduce the purchase price, you can choose to proceed anyway and pay the agreed purchase price even though the home did not appraise that high.
-This is a risky option, but if it is a minimal amount, some people may choose to do so.
-Keep in mind that any loan amount will be based on the lower of the purchase price or appraised value, and some lenders will not permit a loan if the purchase price exceeds the value by an amount they believe to be egregious.
-Lastly, you can cancel the contract if the seller is unwilling to renegotiate based on the results of the appraisal, and whether you can recoup your earnest money deposit will depend on how the contract was written and whether you are within your contingency period.
+First, present the appraisal results to the seller’s agent to renegotiate the purchase price.
+It is advisable to include an appraisal contingency in any purchase transaction to allow you to back out of the deal if the value does not meet the purchase price and to recoup your earnest money deposit.
+If the seller does not agree to reduce the purchase price, you can proceed and pay the agreed-upon price, even if the home did not appraise at that level.
+This is a risky option, but if the amount is minimal, some people may choose to do so.
+Keep in mind that any loan amount will be based on the lower of the purchase price and the appraised value, and some lenders will not permit a loan if the purchase price exceeds the appraised value by an amount they deem egregious.
+Lastly, you can cancel the contract if the seller is unwilling to renegotiate based on the appraisal results.
+The ability to recoup your earnest money deposit depends on the contract’s terms and whether you are within your contingency period.

 Also See: